-How Analytics is Re-defining Financial Planning & Analysis
+How Analytics is Re-defining Financial Planning & Analysis (FP&A)

 Today’s Chief Financial Officers (CFOs) find themselves under increasing pressure to execute Financial Planning and Analysis (FP&A) processes faster to discover insights that would augment the company’s future results.
 Many finance departments find themselves tasked with faster closing times, real-time consolidation, and elimination of manual tasks, in the interest of overall business agility.
 Know how business intelligence and analytics is re-defining financial planning and analysis (FP&A).

 While financial planning is essentially the process of drawing up a budget based on expenses and income, and includes not only the implementation of the budget but also tracking its progress and outcome, financial analysis, on the other hand, uses the output from such planning to assess the profitability and the stability of the enterprise.
 In this process, companies also use various benchmarks to help them make business decisions.